Getting Started with Workflow API: General Information

 Applicable Scenarios

 You might need to create or customize workflows if the movement of records in the company follows an established sequence of operations.
 By customizing predefined workflows to represent this sequence, you can automate the company’s processes, which can speed the processing of records.
-You may want to instead develop custom workflows if the predefined workflows are not similar enough to the way the entity is processed in your company or the form does not already have a workflow.
+You may want to instead develop new workflows if the predefined workflows are not similar enough to the way the entity is processed in your company or the form does not already have a workflow.

 States and Transitions